Rosenthal Kalabus & Therrian

 Some of the most effective defense strategies may include:

 • Challenging the violation: Your defense attorney may challenge the evidence against you.
-For example, if the violation is based on a drug test, your probation violation attorney could argue that there were false positives or improper testing procedures.
+For example, if the violation is based on a drug test, your probation violation attorney in Addison could argue that there were false positives or improper testing procedures.
 Mistaken identity or procedural errors, such as violations of your rights during the probation monitoring process, can also be grounds for contesting a violation.

 • Mitigating circumstances: In some cases, showing mitigating factors can help reduce your consequences for violating probation.
 For example, illness, transportation difficulties, and efforts to improve your situation (like securing new employment or participating in rehabilitation programs) could explain the violation.
 The goal is to demonstrate that you are committed to complying with your probation terms.